 }

-We use the extern crate command to bring the communicator library crate into scope, because our package actually now contains two crates.
+We use the extern crate command to bring the communicator library crate into scope.
+Our package now contains two crates.
 Cargo treats src/main.rs as the root file of a binary crate, which is separate from the existing library crate whose root file is src/lib.rs.
 This pattern is quite common for executable projects: most functionality is in a library crate, and the binary crate uses that library crate.
-This way, other programs can also use the library crate, and it’s a nice separation of concerns.
+As a result, other programs can also use the library crate, and it’s a nice separation of concerns.

-From the point of view of a crate outside of the communicator library looking in, all of the modules we've been creating are within a module that has the same name as the crate, communicator.
+From the point of view of a crate outside the communicator library looking in, all the modules we’ve been creating are within a module that has the same name as the crate, communicator.
 We call the top-level module of a crate the root module.

-Also note that even if we're using an external crate within a submodule of our project, the extern crate should go in our root module (so in src/main.rs or src/lib.rs).
+Also note that even if we’re using an external crate within a submodule of our project, the extern crate should go in our root module (so in src/main.rs or src/lib.rs).
 Then, in our submodules, we can refer to items from external crates as if the items are top-level modules.

-Our binary crate right now just calls our library’s connect function from the client module.
+Right now, our binary crate just calls our library’s connect function from the client module.
 However, invoking cargo build will now give us an error after the warnings:

 error: module `client` is private